adasquires/genetic_algorithm/README.md

-Add these to "modules/" and run:
+Add these to "modules/":

 - genetic_algorithm.h
 - genetic_algorithm.cpp
 - params.cpp

-I also updated the Makefile so that it could be rush from bash.
+You can run from command line/IDE but I found that the easiest way to run was from bash, so I updated the Makefile.
 Simply replace the file and type:

 `make gen`